dajmcdon/tamara-site/talks.md

 * “The Body in Crisis: Reading Bolaño on Neoliberalism, the Failed State, & Political Precarity.”
 Diálogos de saberes, XXXV Latin American Studies Association International Conference, Lima, Peru (April 2017)

-* Snake Bites and Bestiality: Baile con serpientes and the Return of Magical Realism.”
+* "Snake Bites and Bestiality: Baile con serpientes and the Return of Magical Realism.”
 I ♥ POP, Interdisciplinary Conference of the Department of Comparative Literature at the Graduate Center, CUNY (November 2016)

 * “Violence, Literature, and Geopolitical Universality.”
 Crossing the Lines: Artistic and Linguistic Transgression, Transformation and Intersection, 12th Annual “Samuel G. Armistead” Colloquium, UC Davis (October 2016)